 Along with music, boxing was high on his list and he participated in a Golden Gloves championship in 1967 while still in high school.
 In his National Public Radio interview, Chris speaks of the connection between music and boxing and his experiences as a boxer.
 His fighting spirit was evident as he battled and finally succumbed to cancer in 2008.
 His untimely death left a gaping void in his tight knit community but it allowed friends and fans to recognize Chris Gaffney’s unique contribution to the music of the Southwest and to the piano accordion.

 Still missed ten years after his death, a crowd of 400 of Chris Gaffney’s family members, friends and fans came together to remember the accordion player and front man.
 In the sold out 2018 concert, groups that Chris either performed with, or was a founding member, participated.
 For five hours bands performed, such as The Guilty Men, the Cold Hard Facts, the Hacienda Brothers, Los Fabulocos (a Cali-Mex quartet fronted by Jesus Cuevas, a vocalist and button accordion player), Kid Ramos, and James Intveld & the Honky Tonk Palominos.
 That night, with his accordion and cowboy hat resting proudly on a pedestal for the entire concert, Chris Gaffney was definitely ‘up front, and center’ and in the house, once more.

-Bonus: “Cowboys to Girls” by the Hacienda Brothers with vocals by Chris Gaffney
+Bonus: “Cowboys to Girls” by the Hacienda Brothers with lead vocals by Chris Gaffney

 Additional articles about Chris Gaffney: